Mike Wadsworth

-Michael A. Wadsworth (June 4, 1943 - April 28, 2004) was an all-star Canadian Football League defensive lineman, and later lawyer, QC, Canadian Ambassador to the Republic of Ireland, business executive, and television sports analyst.
+Michael A. Wadsworth (June 4, 1943 - April 28, 2004) was an all-star Canadian Football League defensive lineman, and later lawyer, QC, Canadian Ambassador to Ireland, business executive, and television sports analyst.

-Mike Wadsworth, one of six siblings born to Bernard "Bunny" and Catherine (née Kehoe) Wadsworth.
+Wadsworth was one of six siblings born to Bernard "Bunny" and Catherine (née Kehoe) Wadsworth.
 He played high school football at De La Salle College (Toronto) before attending the University of Notre Dame on a football scholarship.
 Despite knee injuries, he won a monogram as a defensive tackle in 1964.